 Verity Harte

 She studied Classics and Philosophy at Cambridge, where she gained her BA (Classics) and M.Phil and PhD (Philosophy) degrees.
-She held research fellowships at St. Edmund’s College, Cambridge, and St. Hilda’s College, Oxford, and was Lecturer, then Reader, in Philosophy at King’s College London, prior to joining the Faculty at Yale in 2006.
-At Yale, she holds a joint position in Philosophy and Classics (office in Philosophy: Connecticut Hall).
+She held research fellowships at St. Edmund’s College, Cambridge, and St. Hilda’s College, Oxford, and was Lecturer, then Reader at King’s College London Philosophy Department, before joining the Yale Philosophy and Classics departments in 2006.

 Field